rachartier/tiny-inline-diagnostic.nvim/README.md

             -- The minimum length of the message, otherwise it will be on a new line. softwrap = 15,

+            -- If multiple diagnostics are under the cursor, display all of them. multiple_diag_under_cursor = false,

             overflow = {
                 -- Manage the overflow of the message.
                 --    - wrap: when the message is too long, it is then displayed on multiple lines.